Unity-Technologies/ml-agents/docs/Installation.md

 [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers)
 on installing it.

-To install dependencies, **go into the `python` subdirectory** of the repository, and run from the command line:
+To install dependencies, enter the top level ml-agents directory and run from the command line:

+    pip install -r requirements.txt
-    pip3 install .
+    pip install .

 ## Docker-based Installation